 A multiset is essentially the same thing as a sorted list which may contain repeated items.
-In this documentation, we represent a multiset as a list in square brackets [].
-(The XML representation is a bit more complicated, as the above example shows.)
+In this documentation, and in the external representation of block designs, we represent a multiset as a list in square brackets [],

 For the purpose of this specification, we have chosen to use the representation as a multiset of multisets.